fortrabbit/blog/modern-php-monoliths.md

 author: fl
 title: Modern PHP monoliths
 naviTitle: Modern PHP monoliths
-intro: Reactive websites with PHP and JS.
+intro: Coupled websites with PHP and JS.
 lead: Web pages are so yesterday.
 Single-page apps are the shit.
 Users want interactive experiences.
 But you don't have to get headless right away.
 This is an introduction to coupled systems with PHP and JavaScript.
 wip: true
 tag: